Bleda

 Bleda (/ˈblɛdə, ˈbleɪdə/) was a Hunnic ruler, the brother of Attila the Hun.
 As nephews to Rugila, Attila and his elder brother Bleda succeeded him to the throne.
 Bleda's reign lasted for eleven years until his death.
 While it has been speculated by Jordanes that Attila murdered him on a hunting trip, it is unknown exactly how he died.
 One of the few things known about Bleda is that, after the great Hun campaign of 441, he acquired a Moorish dwarf named Zerco.
 Bleda was highly amused by Zerco and went so far as to make a suit of armor for the dwarf so that Zerco could accompany him on campaign.

 Etymology

 Greek sources have Βλήδας and Βλέδας (Bledas), Chronicon Paschale Βλίδας (Blidas), and Latin Bleda.

 Otto Maenchen-Helfen considered the name to be of Germanic or Germanized origin, a short form of Bladardus, Blatgildus, Blatgisus.
 Denis Sinor considered that the name begins with consonant cluster, and as such it cannot be of Altaic origin.
-In 455 is recorded the Arian bishop Bleda along Genseric and the Vandals, and one of Totila generals also had the same name.
+In 455 is recorded the Arian bishop Bleda along Genseric and the Vandals, and one of Totila's generals also had the same name.

 Omeljan Pritsak considered its root bli- had typical vocalic metathesis of Oghur-Bulgar language from < *bil-, which is Old Turkic "to know".
 Thus Hunnic *bildä > blidä was actually Old Turkic bilgä (wise, sovereign).